Jayway007/Offense-and-Defense/Defense/Security-Operation/IPDRR/Detect/Model/System/HIPS/Intuduction.md

    **Server** is usually used as an information center to deploy rules, collect data obtained from various security components, analyze the data, and determine whether host behavior is abnormal based on rules, and alarms and prompts the abnormal behaviors of the host.

 ## Functions
-- information collect: prccess/file(config/appinfo)/network/cmdline
+- Assets management
+- Vulnerability management
-- security baseline check
+- Benchmark check
-- attack detection monitor
+- Intrusion detection alarms
+- Analysis and Response